 A mother lode of intrigue

-Months after creating their Flemington room, Owen Spear and Ali Cheetham have opened a second one inside a converted factory in South Melbourne.
+Months after creating Melbourne's first escape room in Flemington in 2014, Owen Spear and Ali Cheetham opened a second one inside a converted factory in South Melbourne.
 The couple meets us out on the street, then leads us down a dark corridor.
 We stop at an unassuming door, grasping torches and a walkie-talkie.
 Deep breath – here we go again.